ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 1️⃣ Reads aku.conf file.

 2️⃣ Creates Altibase replication objects, and the number of objects created is equal to AKU_SERVER_COUNT minus one.
 If a replication object with the same name already exists, this step is skipped.
-For example, if *pod_name*-1 already exists, this step is skipped. (already exists 인 상황 = 정상적으로 종료하고 다시 시작하는 경우를 말함. 이때는 2번 단계가 생략된다는 뜻 )
+That's when the Slave Pod is restarted after a normal termination.
+For example, if *pod_name*-1 already exists, this step is skipped.

 3️⃣ Attempts to connect to all Pods, which are replication target servers.
 Only the connection with *pod_name*-0 successes and connection errors occurs on the other Pods(*pod_name*-2, *pod_name*-3) , since they have not been created yet.
 This is the expected behavior.